pbastowski/angular2-now/README.md

 @Component({selector: 'defect'})
 @View({templateUrl: 'client/defect/defect.html'})
 @Inject(['lookupTables'])
-class defect {
+class Defect {
 }
 ```

-The `defaultRoute` property, if set to True, will make the annotated State the default for your app.
+The `defaultRoute` property, if set to `true`, will make the annotated State the default for your app.
 That it, if the user types an unrecognised path into the address bar, or does not type any path other than the url of your app, they will be redirected to the defaultRoute.
 It is a bit like the old 404 not found redirect, except that in single page apps there is no 404.
 There is just the default page (or route).

+> Meteor apps automatically redirect all unrecognised routes to the app root "/".
+However, if you're not using Meteor, you'll want to make sure that all unrecognised routes are redirected to the app root, which in many cases is "/".

 In certain cases it may not be enough to just set `defaultRoute = True`.
 For example, consider a deep state tree, such as below